Prioritizing Spiritual Growth in 2023

 2. Be intentional about prayer.

 Prayer is the means through which we talk to God and open ourselves up to hear from Him.
 Through prayer, we can praise God for who He is, thank Him for what He has done, and make our requests known to Him (Philippians 4:6).
+Prayer doesn’t have to be relegated to grace over a meal, bedtime prayers with your kids, or corporate prayers on Sundays.
+It can be the smallest everyday conversations with the Lord!
+Who is that one person in your life that you tell everything to?
+Maybe it’s your mom, your sister, your spouse, or your best friend.
+Let me tell you that Jesus is the friend that sticks closer than a brother (Proverbs 18:24).
+Because His Holy Spirit lives within us, He is ever present and always available to commune with us!
+We don’t have to schedule a time to talk to Him, we can talk to Him freely!
+Simple conversation with the Lord IS prayer!
 One of the best ways to be more intentional about our prayer life is to keep a daily prayer journal.
 This not only helps us cultivate spiritual discipline, but encourages our hearts.
 It is so fulfilling to write prayers and requests down and then be able to go back later and mark that prayer as "answered" and that request as "fulfilled".
-There are journals designed specifically for this purpose, like our "In Everything" Prayer Journal.
-This is a physical, tangible demonstration of the faithfulness of God that we can see and recall in difficult times.
+It serves as a physical, tangible demonstration of the faithfulness of God that we can see and recall in difficult times.
 Keeping a record of your prayers is a wonderful way to invest in your spiritual growth!

 3. Be committed to worship.